All Products

 nameserver 100.100.2.138

 Compared to an ECS instance, the container's configuration is missing the rotate single-request-reopen timeout:2 attempts:3 options.
-Occasional network jitter might cause domain name resolution to fail for your services.
-You can add these parameters to improve fault tolerance.
-Adjust the Pod YAML as follows:
+Occasional network jitter might cause DNS resolution to fail for your services.
+Add these parameters in the pod YAML as follows to improve fault tolerance:

 apiVersion: v1